zeromq/netmq/docs/introduction.md

-For other patterns, the [ZeroMQ Guide](http://zguide.zeromq.org/page:all) will be your first port of call
+For other patterns, the <a href="http://zguide.zeromq.org/page:all" target="_blank">ZeroMQ guide</a> will be your first port of call

 ZeroMQ patterns are implemented by pairs of sockets with matching types.
 In other words, to understand ZeroMQ patterns you need to understand socket types and how they work together.
 Mostly, this just takes study; there is little that is obvious at this level.